digitallawyer/openlegaldictionary/_definitions/court.md

 ---
 title: Court
 permalink: "/definitions/court.html"
 body: In legislation.
 A legislative assembly.
-Parliament is called ln the old books a court of the king, nobility, and com-mons assembled.
+Parliament is called in the old books a court of the king, nobility, and com-mons assembled.
 Finch, Law, b.
 4, c.
 1, p.
   233; Fleta, lib.
 2, c.
 2
 published_at: '2018-07-07'